asu-ke-web-services/gios-vagrant/README.md

   `Example: sudo bash install_vb_vagrant.sh`

+2. Update the scripts/dep.sh file to add more packages as part of provision `Example: apt-get -y install php`

-2. To create the box you can run below command.
+3. To create the box you can run below command.

   * `sudo packer build template.json`
   * If you are using linux create_box.sh script